MemoryDisaggregation/FineMem/README.md

 # FineMem - Main Repo

-> All source codes of FineMem are avaliable here, while we are still working on complete the documents.
-And the source code of FineMem-User, FineMem-Swap and FineMem-KV stores at other repos, which we will refer in this repo future.
+FineMem is a distributed remote memory management system designed to support fine-grained, high-performance memory (de)allocation in RDMA-connected DM.
 This ReadMe has four part, first is how to build FineMem, then an easy case to run FineMem, following the content explaniation and experiments reproduction.

 ## Build